talhaguy/electron-pomodoro/README.md

 ## How to use the app

-1. Install all dependencies for each package: `sh install-deps.sh`
+1. Install all dependencies for each package.
+You amy use the convenience script `sh install-deps.sh`, or go into each package and run `npm install`.
 1. Build the app: `sh build.sh`
 1. Run the app: `cd ./electron && npm run start`